 In general, we feel that a bit of tourist development would go a long way and could be done without risk to the environment.
 There seems to be a policy of herding everyone to the major spots (Whitsunday Island, Airlie Beach and the Cairns-to-Cape Tribulation strip).
 The rest, it seems, pick up a few crumbs and battle with the environmentalists to develop/expand their facilities.
 Commercial fishing could also be expanded with better infrastructure at the ports and better use of trains to move freight speedily.
 (It took a week to get the parts for our fridge from Brisbane to Cairns!)
 The overriding impression on our slow trip north is that there are thousands of miles of coastline with no signs of human habitation!

 Sailing does get you close to the creatures of the deep.
-Whales and dolphins were common sights – although not very easy to photograph.
-The inner Great Barrier Reef snorkelling was good and the giant clams were spectacular.
-Poco Andante also picked up four Remora on our trip.
-These amazing fish, about 60cm long, have evolved a special gill on the top of their heads with which they can adhere to moving objects, normally whales and large fish – and sometimes humans! – although the hull of a boat is just as good.
-As long as you feed them, they will stay with you.
+Whales and dolphins were common sights – although not very easy to photograph!
+The Great Barrier Reef snorkelling has been good, and the giant clams have been spectacular.
+We also picked up four Remora on our trip.
+These amazing fish (about 60cm long) have evolved a special gill on the top of their heads, with which they can adhere to moving objects, normally whales and large fish, although the hull of a boat is just as good – as long as you feed them, they will stay with you!
+We’ve seen koalas, platypuses, kangaroos-a-plenty and reptiles of various sorts.
+No sharks or crocs yet!
+Fishing has not been successful, and I am planning a trip to the local bait shop to pick up some tips!

-We must digress here a little and talk about coconuts!
-Throughout our travels in tropical waters, from the Caribbean through the Pacific eventually to Australia, we had never been too far from a coconut palm, however we were surprised to find that coconut palms are few and far between in tropical Australia – they are treated as ornamental trees; you find them in parks, resorts and occasionally in gardens.
-This we could never understand.
+I must digress here a little and talk about coconuts!
+Throughout our travels in tropical waters, from the Caribbean through the Pacific eventually to Australia, we have never been too far from a coconut palm, however I have been surprised to find that coconut palms are few and far between in tropical Australia – they are treated as ornamental trees so you find them in parks, resorts and occasionally in gardens.
+This I could never understand.
 Conditions in this part of the world are ideal for growing this amazing plant and could provide loads of pleasure and income.
 One anchorage we stopped at was a little island called Morris Island.
-Here some enterprising sailor had planted coconut palms as sustenance for stranded sailors and also, thoughtfully, planted some “Century Plants” that throw up huge stalks, ideal for knocking down coconuts!
-But elsewhere, none.
+Here some enterprising sailor had planted coconut palms as sustenance for stranded sailors and also, thoughtfully, planted some ‘Century plants’ that throw up huge stalks, ideal for knocking down coconuts!
+But elsewhere, nothing.
 Why?
 The answer may be two-fold.
-We came across a reference that the Parks and Wildlife Commission decided that the coconut palm was not native to Australia and set about pulling up all the palm trees growing in National Parks!
-It is also evident that coconuts require a little bit of human intervention to enable them to flourish however the local indigenous community are not known for their horticultural skills.
-As Billy Connelly observed, if you are swimming in Australian waters and someone shouts “SHARK”, most people run from the water… The Aborigines, however, shout “DINNER” and jump in!
-Maybe this has become the fate of washed up coconuts!
+I have come across a reference that the Parks and Wildlife Commission decided that the coconut palm was not native to Australia and set about pulling up all the palm trees growing in National Parks!
+It is also evident that coconuts require a little bit of human intervention to enable them to flourish however the local indigenous community are not known for their horticulture so no help here!
+As Billy Connelly observed, if you are swimming in Australian waters and someone shouts ‘SHARK’, most people run from the water… The Aborigines, however, shout ‘DINNER’ and jump in!
+Maybe this has become the fate of washed-up coconuts!

-Anyway, to get to the point, Margaret Bay is one of those lovely anchorages – white sand, mangroves and the odd coconut palm.
-However across the Cape on the windward side, along a path marked out with “blue” objects, you come to Indian Bay.
-Completely fringed with coconut palms tens of meters deep, this 10km beach restored our faith and shows that, left to their own devices, coconuts can thrive in Australia.
-Margaret Bay and Indian Bay are not part of any National Park and are situated hundreds of kilometres from the nearest road… We started our own crusade and in future when we saw a likely coconut washed up on the beach, we would replant it in a spot where it was likely to thrive!
+So where is this taking us, you may ask?
+Well, Margaret Bay is one of those lovely anchorages – white sand, mangroves and the odd coconut palm.
+However, across the Cape on the windward side, along a path marked out with ‘blue’ objects, you come to Indian Bay.
+Completely fringed with coconut palms ten of meters deep, this 10km beach restored my faith and shows that, left to their own devices, coconuts can thrive in Australia.
+Margaret Bay and Indian Bay are not part of any National Park and lie hundreds of kilometres from the nearest road.
+I’ll leave you to ponder the rest… (I have started my own crusade and when I see a likely coconut washed up on the beach, I plant it in spot where it is likely to thrive!)

-Ever northward we sailed – our next destination, Cairncross Island.
-This was just a stop-over before the final stretch to round Cape York – the most northerly point of mainland Australia.
-With a good breeze behind us we set off for this next staging post – however when we arrived the anchorage looked uninviting.
-We decided to continue to Escape River and arrived just as it was getting dark – it was also low water.
+Ever northward we plod – our next destination Cairncross Island was just a stopover before the final stretch to round Cape York.
+With a nice breeze behind us we set off for this next staging post, however the anchorage looked uninviting, so we decided to try to make Escape River.
+We arrived just as it was getting dark at low water.
 We started to feel our way up the river – the only hazard shown on the chart and pilot being a rock on the starboard side.
-We spotted this and, giving it a wide berth, felt confident proceeding ahead.
-As we motored on, all of a sudden we came to an abrupt stop with an almighty Bang!
+We spotted this and felt confident proceeding ahead – as we motored on, all of a sudden, we came to an abrupt stop with an almighty Bang!
 We had hit an uncharted rock!
-Keith put the engine in hard astern and crept back.
+I put the engine in hard astern and crept back.
 Thankfully we were off!
-A quick inspection below – all OK – no water flowing in – but where to go if the charts couldn’t be trusted?
+A quick inspection below – all ok – no water flowing in – but where to go if the charts couldn’t be trusted?
 Discretion being the better part of valour we turned around and found a suitable spot at the river entrance and dropped anchor alongside a myriad of pearl rafts.
 A safe but restless and uncomfortable night ensued.
-We couldn’t dive to inspect the damage as we were in murky crocodile-infested waters.
+Couldn’t dive to inspect the damage as we were in heart of murky crocodile-infested waters!

 LIEUTENANT JAMES COOK R.N.